When Your Bank Account Is Blocked Due to Sanctions: What to Do?

 Why Is It Important to Consult a Lawyer When Your Account Is Blocked Due to Sanctions?

 Independent correspondence with the bank or OFAC often leads to delays, rejections, or further restrictions.
+To avoid mistakes and unnecessary risks, qualified legal assistance is extremely important, as clients cannot independently research this topic in detail and often ask why are sanctions used by the international community and imposes them.
 An attorney will:

 - Assess the legality of the bank's actions